Does Chamomile Tea Have Caffeine

 Does Chamomile Tea Have Caffeine?

-Chamomile tea is a popular herbal infusion known for its soothing and calming properties.
+Chamomile tea is a popular herbal infusion known for its soothing properties.
 Many people turn to chamomile tea for its relaxing effects, especially before bedtime.
 But one common question that often arises is, “Does chamomile tea have caffeine?”
 Let’s unravel the truth about caffeine in chamomile tea.

 The Basics: Does Chamomile Tea Have Caffeine?